ligam0414/comp9313/README.md

 ## Comments

 The course itself is probably one of the easiest courses I have done at UNSW.
 But the teaching team is really bad.
 Question 3 in the final was ambiguous and they didn't even bother to make an announcement during the exam, a lot of people misunderstood the question and got marks deducted.
+Could have scored 100 if they made an announcement

 - Practical Applications: 3/5.
 The second half of the course is too shallow, only doing the theory without any real application
 - Engaging Lectures: 1/5, This course is basically a rip-off from stamford course. watch youtube instead of listening to the lecture recordings.